At a glance: The top things to do on the Tugela Falls Hike (ranked)

 Just say hi to the Basotho shepherds and keep on going...

-Just a fair warning, you may run into some Basotho shepherds on your hike (and their sheep), especially during the summer months.
+Just a fair warning, you may encounter some Basotho shepherds on your hike (and their sheep), especially during the summer months.
 These mountain dwellers hail from the neighboring kingdom of Lesotho, which is just a stone's throw away from Tugela Falls.
-Their life is intricately woven with the rugged mountains, i.e. very different from what you’re used to.
-They won’t be rushing to meet the foreigners stepping all over their mountains (unless they ask for food or money), and some people do like to go and get culturally immersed and hang out with them or whatnot.
-Not sure why.
+Their life is intricately woven with the rugged, windy mountains, i.e., very different from what you’re used to.

-If you know me at all then you know I’m not conquering those ladders for a round of pleasantries.
+If you know me at all, then you know I’m not conquering those ladders for a round of pleasantries.
 I go to the mountains to get away from humans, not meet more of them.
 So maybe nod politely as a hello if it seems appropriate, but for the love of the universe, don’t go trying to be a philanthropist by handing out cash.

-The Tugela Falls hike is classified as moderate to hard, but I’d honestly say that any semi-fit person can do it.
-It’s more exciting than it is complicated, and if you aren’t about as sporty as a lumberjack, you can conquer it.
 It's not a Herculean task, it's an adventure with a few thrills along the way.
 You’ll conquer 12 km (7.5 mi) over about 5 hours.
 Granted, you’ll need to get past those infamous chain ladders, but that counts as great fun in my book!
 Now that doesn’t sound too harsh, does it?

 Yes, averaging 5 hours total hiking time, the Tugela Falls hike is one of the best day hikes in all of South Africa!
 Don't get fooled by blogs that label it as a two-day hike.
 Sure, some people camp out at the top, but it's all for fun, not necessity.
 A 2-day Tugela Hike is the same as the 1-day hike, just with a little bonus night under the stars.